fivegoodfriends/frontapp/README.md

+These patches have been merged upstream and are available in 0.0.5 of the gem! :tada:

+---

 This is a fork maintained by the Engineering Team at Five Good Friends.
 It adds support for:

 - [Add support for custom user agents](https://github.com/phusion/frontapp/pull/6)